Hubble Distance Red-shift and the Action Quantum of Light

-This information is best understood in sidereal time, that is, celestial coordinates in the four-year leap year cycle.
+This is best understood in sidereal time, that is, celestial coordinates in the four-year leap year cycle.

-This discovery fits both perceived reality and quantum mechanics, yet remains to be proven.
+The discovery fits both perceived reality and quantum mechanics, yet remains to be proven.

-By M. Lewis
+By Michael G. Lewis

 A Hubble Red Shift general equation